Income Approach and the Discounted Cash Flow Methodology

 Direct v. indirect assessment of damages

-Damages can be assessed directly or indirectly, depending on whether the impact of a wrongful act on the relevant cash flow can be identified and quantified distinctly.
+Damages can be assessed directly or indirectly, depending on whether the consequences of a wrongful act on the relevant cash flow can be identified and quantified distinctly.

-In contrast, the indirect assessment of damages is based on a comparison of the actual with a hypothetical cash flow but for the wrongful actand thus implicitly considers all financial impacts, including consequential damages and mitigating factors.
-However, this approach may overestimate the amount of damages by including financial impacts unrelated to the wrongful act.
+In contrast, the indirect assessment of damages is based on a comparison of the actual with a hypothetical cash flow but for the wrongful act and thus implicitly considers all financial effects, including consequential damages and mitigating factors.
+However, this approach may overestimate the amount of damages by including financial effects unrelated to the wrongful act.
 Therefore, one of the most important issues is to identify, to quantify and to exclude the financial implications of unrelated influences from the damages calculation to the extent possible.

 In conclusion, a financial model should focus on the most important issues (i.e., the key value drivers or key financial parameters with a more than insignificant influence on the result), but at the same time should not oversimplify the reality.

 Assumptions required to adequately use the discounted cash flow methodology in international arbitration